About HOPE's Advocacy

 Civic Engagement and Equitable Representation

-Policy Priorities:
+Policy Priorities

 Economic Empowerment

-Policy Priorities:
+Policy Priorities

 Educational Access

-Latinas are making strides in educational attainment, but systemic barriers continue to hinder their success.
-With Hispanic students comprising 56% of California’s K-12 enrollment, educational equity is crucial for preparing the state’s future workforce.
-While 87% of Latinas graduated from high school in 2023, exceeding the state average, only 18% of Latinas aged 25+ had earned a bachelor’s degree, far below the
+Latinas are making significant progress in educational attainment, yet systemic barriers continue to create gaps in opportunity.
+With Hispanic students representing 56% of California’s K–12 enrollment, ensuring access to high-quality, affordable education is essential to preparing the state’s future workforce and sustaining a strong democracy.
+In 2023, 87% of Latinas graduated from high school, surpassing the state average.
+However, only 18% of Latinas aged 25+ had earned a bachelor’s degree, compared to 48% of White women.

-Policy Priorities:
+Policy Priorities

 Health Care Access

-Policy Priorities:
+Policy Priorities

 Contact